Good Taste the Only Real Moat Left

 - What you reject

-- How precisely you can explain what feels wrong
+- How well you can say what is wrong

 Why AI and LLMs flatten the middle

-By design, these systems are much better at producing statistically plausible output than at originating something deeply specific to your exact context.
-Left alone, they tend toward the safe center of the distribution.
+These models predict plausible output.
+They are weaker at originating something specific to your situation, so left alone they drift toward the safe center of the distribution.

-That is why so much AI-generated work feels familiar:
+That pull toward the center is why so much AI work feels familiar:

-- Landing pages with different logos but the same structure
+- Landing pages with different logos and the same skeleton

-- Product copy that could describe almost any app
+- Product copy that could describe any app

-- Essays with clean headings and little lived judgment
+- Essays with tidy headings and no lived judgment

 The new bottleneck is judgment

-Before AI, mediocre work often reflected a lack of time, resources, or execution skill.
-Today mediocre work often means something else: the person stopped at the first acceptable draft.
+Before AI, mediocre work usually meant someone ran out of time, money, or skill.
+Now it usually means someone stopped at the first acceptable draft.

-- This looks fine, but it is too generic
+- This looks fine and it is too generic

-- This sounds impressive, but it hides the real trade-off
+- This sounds impressive and it hides the real trade-off

-- This interface is polished, but it does not fit how the user actually thinks
+- This interface is polished and it fights how the user thinks

-- This plan is ambitious, but the operating constraints make it unrealistic
+- This plan is ambitious and the operating constraints sink it

 AI as a mirror for your own taste

-- One or two that seem closer to what you want
+- One or two near what you wanted

 | Layer | AI and LLMs do well | Humans still need to do |